 To make this sophisticated design, use a plunger-type apple core cutter to punch through the pumpkin's rind to create a perfectly round hole.
 Leave the holes open for a glowing look, or buy different colored gourds and switch out the different colors of plugs.

-Try an apple-corer spin on an old-fashioned jack-o'-lantern.
+Gaping holes scream old-fashioned jack-o'-lantern.
 Use a rubber mallet to tap a metal biscuit cutter into a white pumpkin to cut eyes and mouth.
-Cut pupils and teeth from eye sections with an apple corer.
-Attach pupils and teeth with toothpicks, and dribble a few seeds from the pumpkin's mouth for extra spookiness.
+Cut pupils and teeth from the eye sections with an apple corer.
+Attach pupils and teeth with toothpicks, and dribble a few seeds out of the pumpkin's mouth for extra spookiness.